All Products

 Expire In

-The cache expiration time for the resources.
-The maximum value is 3 years.
+The time-to-live (TTL) for the cached resources.
+You can set the TTL to a maximum of 3 years.
 Follow these rules:

-• For static files that are not frequently updated, such as images and application packages, set the expiration time to one month or longer.
+• For static files that are not frequently updated, such as images and application packages, set the TTL to one month or longer.

-• For dynamic files, such as PHP, JSP, and ASP files, set the expiration time to 0s.
-This disables caching.
+• For dynamic files, such as PHP, JSP, and ASP files, set the TTL to 0s.
+This prevents the files from being cached.

 • Cache-Control: no-store